 A verbal abuser will consistently seek to exercise dominance and control.
 The abuser feels powerful and constantly tries to dominate, while the partner trusts the abuser and tries to cooperate.

-- A verbal abuser may also call his partner names, order her around, or threaten to leave if she doesn’t obey his demands.
+- A verbal abuser might call their partner names, boss her around, or threaten to leave if she doesn’t do what they want.
+Sometimes, they’ll try to control conversations by avoiding the topic, denying things, or changing the subject.

 In verbally abusive relationships, the abuser and the partner have different motivations.